Revenge of the Evil Librarian

 Revenge of the Evil Librarian is the second book in the Evil Librarian trilogy.

-The summary below contains some spoilers for the first book, so stop reading now if you still haven't read book 1!
+The summary below contains some spoilers for the first book, so skip down to the reviews (they're spoiler-free) if you haven't read book 1!

 can't possibly be as evil as Mr. Gabriel, who is, thankfully, very dead now.
 It's not like he could come back to life to seek his terrible revenge or something.
 RIGHT?